dotlang/language/README.md

 weave {MyClass.new} int f() { return 5;} //create a new instance per each call
 ```
 - you can combine weaves and they will be applied from outer-most to inner-most
+- Weave expression is evaluated and checked for appropriate functions by compiler.
+So you can include any expression including assertions.
+These will be run before function run: `weave {assert x>0}`

 ###Instantiation
 ###Tuples